Economic and Political Overview

 Economic Indicators

-The labour market has improved significantly in the last two years and unemployment decreased at the same time as the working-age population increased (also thanks to the inflow of Ukranian refugees).
-In 2022, the unemployment rate was estimated at 3.8% according to the national statistical institute and should remain stable over the forecast horizon.
-Overall, Iceland has a high standard of living, one of the highest GDP per capita in Europe (estimated at USD 66,467 in 2022 by the IMF), and one of the lowest poverty rates (4.9% as of 2021 – data Iceland Monitor).
+The labour market has improved significantly in the last years, and unemployment decreased at the same time as the working-age population increased (also thanks to the inflow of Ukrainian refugees).
+In Q4/2024, the unemployment rate was estimated at 2.9% according to the national statistical institute and should remain stable over the forecast horizon.
+Overall, Iceland has a high standard of living, one of the highest GDP per capita in Europe (estimated at USD 78,808 in 2024 by the IMF), and one of the lowest poverty rates.
 Nevertheless, Iceland is among the countries with the most people living abroad and will have to import thousands of foreign workers to meet the needs of businesses.
-Furthermore, real wages have started to decline in the wake of high inflation and most public contracts expire in March 2023, with considerable uncertainty about the results of collective agreements in the labour market.

 Source: IMF – World Economic Outlook Database , Latest available data